Writing styles as authors can differ from person to person.

 Descriptive Writing Style Examples:

-You can write in a number of different ways with descriptive writing.
+You can write in a number of different ways with descriptive writing styles.
 Even expository writing can include descriptive within it.
+These nuances really get granular but matter to your biggest fans.

 Here are examples of descriptive writing: